 @metrics/prometheus-consumer

-and makes opinionated (but overridable) decisions about how to create prometheus metrics from them.
+This module understands metric streams generated by @metrics/client and makes opinionated (but overridable) decisions about how to create prometheus metrics from them.

 The prom-client module is required to gather the metrics.
 It must be passed in as a constructor option (see Usage).